Akos-Varga/llm-drone-planning-replanning/README.md

 # Hierarchical LLM-Based Planning and Replanning for Autonomous Multi-Drone Systems

-This repository contains code for running **LLM-based multi-agent planning** for autonomous drones in two modes:
+This repository contains code for running **LLM-based multi-agent planning and replanning** for autonomous drones in two modes:

 1. **Evaluation in a simulation environment**
 2. **Execution on a real team of drones**